Krost’s new Sydney home is pushing the boundaries of what we’ve come to expect from the humble design showroom.

 The Full Library

 Unlike typical showroom displays, Krost’s large warehouse style home features the full suite, or library of products.
 The space shows off variety through a selection of intimate environments within the greater hall, and a dramatic mezzanine area, which also features a small auditorium for meetings and talks.
-There’s also a staff family style kitchen and ping pong area featuring Krost pieces and products.
+There’s also a staff family style kitchen and ping pong area featuring Krost pieces and product.

 The internet never sleeps!
 Here's the stuff you might have missed